JerryTom121/SleepStaging/README.md

 ## Sleep Staging

-We aim to build a framework for the classification of EEG and EMG signals with respect to the sleeping state of the subject.
+This project aims to build a software framework for the classification of EEG(Electroencephalography) and EMG(Electromyography) time series.
+Each recording consists of a 3 dimensional signal - 2 EEG placed on the parietal/frontal part of the subject's head, and 1 EMG recorded on the neck.
+The signals are sliced into intervals of equal size (epochs) and labeled by human experts.
+Each label indicates the sleeping state of the subject during corresponding epoch.
+The software designed here allows automatic supervised learning using bi-recurrent convolutional networks for automated sleep staging (sleep scoring).
+Even though the framework was initially meant for sleep stagining of mice and rats, with suitable modifications it could be transfered to other type of subjects.